MrE8065/MyDotfiles/README.md

 ### Brightness

 Shows the current brightness of the screen and allows to modify it scrolling up or down.
-Thanks to `ddcutils`, you can control even external monitors!
+If you click on the icon, the bluelight filter will activate.
+(If you are on a laptop, the script will install `brightnessctl` to control the brightness and, if you are on a desktop computer, it will install `ddcutil`, so you can control even external monitors!)

 ### Power menu